MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install the same languages as the operating system

 When deploying Office, you can automatically install the same languages that are in use by the operating system.
-To do so, use the include the steps below when deploying Office with your standard process and tools:
+To do so, include the steps below when deploying Office with your standard process and tools:

 1. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Match Operating System** as the primary language.
 2. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs.
 To do so, select **Fallback to the CDN for missing languages** in the Installation section.

 When Match Operating System is used, the base language of the operating system and all active display languages for user profiles on the device are installed.
 Match Operating System can be used in combination with a fixed list of languages.

 ## Install Visio or Project in the same languages as an existing version of Office 365 ProPlus

 You can automatically install Visio and Project in the languages that are in use by an existing version of Office 365 ProPlus.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

-If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
-Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups in your organization.
+If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.

 > [!NOTE]
-> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
+> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example below.
-2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example.
+2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example below.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Office 365 ProPlus, if that product is installed on the client computer.
 3. If you deploy languages from a local source, you must download any possible matched languages to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).

+> [!NOTE]
+> You can also use MatchInstalled as the Language ID when adding Office apps to or removing them from an existing installation of Office.

 For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).